The Biotech Growth Trust (LSE: BIOG)

 1. The trust focuses on capital growth via investment in the global biotechnology industry.

-The Biotech Growth Trust (BIOG) is managed by Geoffrey Hsu and Josh Golomb at healthcare specialist OrbiMed, which has around $17bn of assets under management and a team of around 150 professionals based in 12 offices across the world, including in New York, Shanghai and London.
-They aim to generate capital growth from a diversified portfolio of global biotech stocks across the market cap spectrum.
+The Biotech Growth Trust (BIOG) offers investors a unique opportunity to gain exposure to one of the most dynamic and rapidly evolving sectors of the global economy.
+BIOG is managed by Geoffrey Hsu and Josh Golomb at healthcare specialist OrbiMed, which has around $20bn of assets under management.
+BIOG has a team of around 150 professionals based across three continents, with offices in New York, San Francisco, London, Israel, Hong Kong, Shanghai and Mumbai.
+They aim to generate long-term capital growth from a diversified portfolio of global biotech stocks across the market cap spectrum.
 BIOG’s performance is measured against the Nasdaq Biotechnology Total Return Index (sterling adjusted).
-The total return (formerly a capital return) measure reflects the maturation of the biotech industry where more companies are paying a dividend; although the number remains small and BIOG currently does not receive sufficient income to pay a dividend.
+BIOG is structured to invest in innovative products that have the potential to revolutionise healthcare and significantly enhance quality of life worldwide.
+With a diversified portfolio, expert management and a proven track record of investing in transformative companies, BIOG is well positioned to deliver long-term capital appreciation for shareholders.

 2. Biotech industry fundamentals are favourable.

-3. BIOG’s small-cap bias is likely to benefit its returns in a declining interest rate environment.
+3. BIOG’s small-cap bias is likely to benefit returns.

 4. The trust’s managers can draw on OrbiMed’s extensive resources.